class Document:

 - Assign

-method that:- Splits text into single words using
+- A - tokenize(text)method that:- Splits text into single words using spaceandpunctuationas delimiter;

-as delimiter; - Use a loop to go through all the words, and for each word:
+- Use a loop to go through all the words, and for each word:- Convert the word to lower case using the lower()method of a string;

 - If it is already in the dictionary, increment its count/frequency by adding 1 to it;